 What if I tried crafting pixels by hand too?

 What could go wrong?
 (Everything can go wrong, I have no time for doing this!, says a side of my mind I choose to blatantly ignore).

 People continuously write a viscous, non-local, scattered gargantuan text just by existing on the internet.

 Managing how to access this text can be tricky since we need to filter out the noise and focus on the content we need or are curious about.
 When it comes to text, Emacs is usually well-equipped to improve our life.
 As we will discover soon in this post, this case makes no exception.

 A few days ago, I started using Qutebrowser.
 I mean using it for real.
 It wasn't my first installation: I tried it other times in the past, but I had never considered leaving Firefox.
 This time I'm using it as a daily driver, migrating my entire workflow into it.

-It was an usual saturday afternoon, me searching ways to achieve stuff in lisp; I saw an interesting reddit post, I clicked on it: it's about using emacs lisp as general purpose programming language.
-First comment was like "Of course you can use it as general purpose language,"
+It was a usual Saturday afternoon, me searching for ways to achieve stuff in lisp; I saw an interesting Reddit post, and I clicked on it: it's about using emacs lisp as a general-purpose programming language.
+The first comment was "Of course you can use it as general purpose language,"